 Academic credit or waiver of requirements may be granted based upon performance on the College Level Examination Program (CLEP) or DANTES subject Standardized TEST (DSST).
 The minimum credit-granting score for all CLEP examinations taken after July 1, 2001, shall be 50 in all academic areas except English composition (see below).
 DSST testing utilizes norm-referenced or criterion-reference standard setting to determine passing scores.
-CLEP and DSST credit are treated as community college level work and are subject to all university policies regarding transfer work, including the 79 credit maximum (effective fall 2018) that can be awarded for such work.
+CLEP and DSST credit are treated as community college level work and are subject to all university policies regarding transfer work, including the 67 credit maximum that can be awarded for such work.
 Whether the completion of a CLEP or DSST examination results in the waiver of a major requirement is to be determined by the appropriate academic department.
 Therefore, students should consult the appropriate advisor.
 Common core credit can be credited in the full amount that a student potentially can earn in the appropriate core category, not to exceed one year’s worth.

 Students who score 50 or above on the General Composition Exam (with Essay), or 51 or better on the Freshman Composition Exam (with Essay), may be granted credit for, and/or exemption from, English Composition I. Credit and/or exemption will be granted, however, only upon submission and successful review of a portfolio of written materials that reflect the varied requirements of the University’s English Composition course.
 The composition committee of the English Department will determine what materials are to be included in such a portfolio, will publish such information, and will also be responsible for reviewing any submitted materials.